WesleyHzz/Street-Life-Roleplay-Roadmap/README.md

 - Bandages (For Bleeding)
 - Vest Plate (For Armour)
 - When Using These Items There Is A 10-Second Timer Delay

-Loot System:
-- Picking Up Animation
-- Cash (Only 20% Of Player Cash Can Be Looted)
-- Dessert Deagle
-- 9MM
-- Silenced 9MM
-- Shotgun
-- MP5
-- Country Rifle
-- Molotov
-- There Is A 1-Minute CoolDown Before You Can Loot Again
-- If The Player Is Part Of Police Faction He/She Cannot Be Looted

 Sanitation (Garbage Man Job):
 - 10 TrashMaster Vehicles